Prevent starving babies by safely and humanely excluding wildlife

 Animals who are trapped often injure themselves and might die while trying to escape.

-To avoid this scenario, humane pest control companies will first safely remove adult animals.
-They will then locate and remove the little ones, making sure no babies are left behind.
+To avoid this scenario, humane pest control companies will focus on ensuring the mother can move her babies.
+They will locate and if needed, remove the little ones, making sure no babies are left behind.
 Then they reunite mother and babies, preventing animal suffering by keeping families together.

 How to avoid causing animal suffering when you have unwanted wildlife on your property?